GOFIRST-Robotics/Lunabotics/README.md

 <details>
 <summary>How to Run Inside the ISAAC ROS Container on Linux/Jetson</summary>
 <br>
+** FOR MORE INFO ON UPDATING AND USING DOCKER STUFF, SEE THE README INSIDE THE `docker` directory **

 First, you will need to log in to Nvidia NGC and get an API Key here: https://org.ngc.nvidia.com/setup

 Then install Nvidia ngc CLI and make sure it is present in path: https://org.ngc.nvidia.com/setup/installers/cli